 FIGURE 27: CREATE TRUCK SCREEN

 MANAGE DEFAULT ROUTES

-RoutesManage Default Routes provides access to standard routes.
-These are similar to templates for routes.
+RoutesManage Default Routes provide access to standard routes.
+These are similar to the templates of routes.
 Default Routes can be created and edited by navigating via the icons on the screen.